-DxO PureRAW 2 features a workflow that is fully integrated with Adobe Lightroom Classic.
-Read the section about this topic in the user guide.
+DxO PureRAW 3 features a workflow that is fully integrated with Adobe Lightroom Classic.

-- You can also right-click on the selected images and, in the context menu, choose Export X photo(s) to application…
+- Right-click the image selection and, in the context menu, choose Export to application…

 - The floating window shows the number of images to be exported.

 - By default, the Export to… section features a list of Adobe programs.
 You can also choose another application.
-In this case, click Select custom software.
-Next, in the Applications folder (Mac) or the Programs folder (PC), select the desired program, and click Open.
+In which case, click Select software.
+Then, in the Applications folder (Mac) or the Programs folder (PC), select the desired application, and click Open.

-- The name of the destination program will appear in the window.
+- The name of the chosen application will appear in the window.

-- By clicking on the checkbox, you can merge original RAW files with files that have been optimized by DxO PureRAW 2.
+- By clicking on the checkbox, you can merge the original RAW files with files that have been optimized by DxO PureRAW 3.

-- The destination program opens and displays the exported images.
+- The chosen application opens and displays the exported images.

-Note that the Export window remembers the destination program.
+Note that the Export window remembers the chosen application.